maxmonteiro2008/-datasciencecoursera/README.md

 <h1> The run_analysis Script</h1>

-This is the script which takes the UCI HAR Dataset, and merges  Train an test  Machine learning development data.
+This is the script which takes the UCI HAR Dataset, and merges  Train and test  Machine learning development data.

 After you sorce the script, the follow steps will take place: